 The MCEV Principles define required capital as the amount of assets that should be held in addition to the assets corresponding to the statutory liability to fulfill in-force policy obligations, which by nature is restricted from distribution to shareholders.
-The level of required capital should be the larger of the solvency capital to meet the statutory required minimum level or the capital required to meet the internal objectives in terms of marketing or risk management purposes, or to achieve the company's targeted credit rating.
+The level of required capital should be the larger of the solvency capital to meet the regulatory minimum level or the capital required to meet the internal objectives in terms of marketing or risk management purposes, or to achieve the company's targeted credit rating.

-We set our required capital as the larger of the amount of capital required for the current solvency margin ratio of 200% or the amount of capital to cover risks based on the internal model.
-The latter is larger as of the end of March 2014.
+We set our required capital as the larger of the amount of capital required for Japanese regulatory minimum at the solvency margin ratio of 200% or the amount of capital to cover risks based on the internal model on an economic value basis.
+The latter is larger as of the end of March 2015.